valkyrnstudios/RankSentinel/README.md

 # RankSentinel

 RankSentinel detects group members (and now pets!) using lower ranked abilities and notifies them.

+Ensure your raid group are getting the maximum performance out of their abilities.
+This addon has already caught so many pugs and guildies alike during testing who had no idea they were using an outdated rank.

+Legitimate low-rank Abilities have been excluded; including all heals, Frostbolt (Rank 1), Earth Shock (Rank 1), Blizzard (Rank 1), etc.

+A large focus has been on delivering the most optimized code possible, memory usage is ~724K in 5-mans and ~743K in 25-mans.
-Inspired by the legacy add-on [RankWatch](https://www.curseforge.com/wow/addons/rankwatch).

-RankSentinel is a [spiritual successor to the now defunct GogoWatch](https://github.com/valkyrnstudios/RankSentinel/issues/5) and SpellSnob add-ons.
+Inspired by the legacy add-on [RankWatch](https://www.curseforge.com/wow/addons/rankwatch), RankSentinel is a [spiritual successor to the now defunct GogoWatch](https://github.com/valkyrnstudios/RankSentinel/issues/5) and SpellSnob add-ons.

-Legitimate Low-rank Abilities have been excluded; including All Heals, Rank 1 Frost Bolt, Rank 1 Earth Shock, Rank 1 Blizzard, etc.

 ## Commands